crosswalk-project/crosswalk-website/public/documentation/about/faq.md

 ### <a id="Is-this-a-runtime-like-Java-or-Visual-Basic"></a>Is this a runtime like Java or Visual Basic?

-No, because Crosswalk is based on W3C standards: HTML5, CSS and JavaScript.
+No, because the Crosswalk Project is based on W3C standards: HTML5, CSS and JavaScript.
 Unlike the languages supported by earlier runtimes, W3C standards are implemented in multiple contexts, by multiple companies, in both open source and commercial forms.
 A broad range of open source as well as commercial tools and projects support the developer.
-When you use a Crosswalk application runtime, you are participating in a growing ecosystem.
+When you use the Crosswalk Project application runtime, you are participating in a growing ecosystem.

 ### <a id="If-my-apps-need-W3C-standards-why-not-target-a-browser"></a>If my apps need W3C standards, why not target a browser?

 Browsers do a great job of supporting W3C standards, but they are not allowed to support the APIs from the [Systems Applications Working Group](http://www.w3.org/2012/sysapps/).
 This is because these APIs access platform features which, if known to a web site and combined with other data available to the browser, would allow violations of the user's privacy.
-Because Crosswalk applications have a different security model, where a user is able to choose which permissions an application is given, system application APIs *can* be supported.
-This in turn makes it possible for Crosswalk to run applications which are not possible on the open web.
+Because Crosswalk Project applications have a different security model, where a user is able to choose which permissions an application is given, system application APIs *can* be supported.
+This in turn makes it possible for the Crosswalk Project to run applications which are not possible on the open web.

 ### <a id="Isnt-the-Crosswalk-Project-just-going-to-mean-more-fragmentation-of-the-web"></a>Isn't the Crosswalk Project just going to mean more fragmentation of the web?

 No, because:

 * The Crosswalk Project isn't aimed at the web at all: it's aimed at applications that happen to be written in HTML5, CSS and JS.
-* Applications using a Crosswalk runtime know about the environment they are built for.
+* Applications using a Crosswalk Project runtime know about the environment they are built for.
 Minor differences between runtime implementations (e.g. a sensor available on one platform but not on another) can be easily managed by developers.
 * We don't intend to fork Blink, the underlying rendering engine for Chromium.
 * We rebase regularly to new versions of Blink.
 * If a change makes sense for generic Chromium, we will submit it upstream.

-## <a id="Ways-to-use-Crosswalk"></a>Ways to use Crosswalk
+## <a id="Ways-to-use-the-Crosswalk-Project"></a>Ways to use the Crosswalk Project

-### <a id="Can-I-use-Crosswalk-to-appify-my-website"></a>Can I use Crosswalk to "appify" my website?
+### <a id="Can-I-use-the-Crosswalk-Project-to-appify-my-website"></a>Can I use the Crosswalk Project to "appify" my website?

 Yes.
-You can wrap a website URL with a Crosswalk runtime so it behaves like an app (fullscreen, no browser chrome, home screen icon etc.).
+You can wrap a website URL with a Crosswalk Project runtime so it behaves like an app (fullscreen, no browser chrome, home screen icon etc.).

-### <a id="Can-I-customise-Crosswalk"></a>Can I customise Crosswalk?
+### <a id="Can-I-customise-the-Crosswalk-Project"></a>Can I customise the Crosswalk Project?

 Yes.
-Crosswalk itself can be modified, as the code is open source.
+The Crosswalk Project itself can be modified, as the code is open source.
 We actively encourage [contributions](https://crosswalk-project.org/contribute/index.html).

 Alternatively, you can add extra capabilities to Crosswalk through its [extension mechanism](https://github.com/crosswalk-project/crosswalk-website/wiki/Crosswalk-Extensions) without having to modify the core code.
 This enables an application to access platform features via native code (Java on Android, C/C++ on Tizen) and go beyond the boundaries of the web runtime.

-## <a id="Distributing-Crosswalk-applications"></a>Distributing Crosswalk applications
+## <a id="Distributing-Crosswalk-Project-applications"></a>Distributing Crosswalk Project applications

-### <a id="How-big-is-the-Crosswalk-runtime-and-how-will-it-affect-my-applications-size"></a>How big is the Crosswalk runtime, and how will it affect my application's size?
+### <a id="How-big-is-the-Crosswalk-Project-runtime-and-how-will-it-affect-my-applications-size"></a>How big is the Crosswalk Project runtime, and how will it affect my application's size?

 To give a rough idea, the HTML/JS/CSS for [one of the project's sample applications](https://github.com/crosswalk-project/crosswalk-samples/tree/master/hello_world) takes up 24Kb of disk space.